 Here are some other key differences between real and lab-grown diamonds:

-A few stones resemble diamonds, so learning how to spot these other stones is essential in addition to knowing if a diamond is real.
+A few stones resemble diamonds, so learning how to spot diamonds and these other stones is essential

 White sapphire is a natural gemstone often used as a diamond substitute.
 It can be identified by its lack of fire and brilliance compared to a diamond.
 White sapphire is also usually lighter in color and has fewer rainbow-colored flashes.